finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New
 - Show loading indicator when downloading a card game
 - Change Card Info Viewer from animated to static
+- Improve Deck Editor Layout
+- Add xbox controller support on windows

+## Current Sprint
 - Group cards in the deck editor with a number instead of stacking them

-## Current Sprint
+- Add rate limit for how often to update allCards and allSets
+  - Also set up to update immediately instead of on next load
+- Support Number card property data type (decimals)
+- Enhance boolean card property data type
+- Enhance object card property data type
+- Add identifiers for object card property data types
 - Tech: Travis CI for build automation
 - Tech: Add unit tests
 - Tech: Review with Resharper
 - Fix: UWP join and host
 - Fix: NetworkDiscovery error on iOS sleep
 - Fix: Card dissapears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated
-- Add rate limit for how often to update allCards and allSets
-  - Also set up to update immediately instead of on next load

 ## Backlog
-- Support Number card property data type (decimals)
-- Enhance boolean card property data type
-- Enhance object card property data type
-- Add identifiers for object card property data types
 - Introduce In-App Card Editor
 - Add option to restart game in *Play Mode*
 - Allow any player to move cards in the play area, instead of just the player who put it there